aayush0325/napi-stdlib-cli/README.md

 #endif
 ```

-Running `napi-cli` will generate a Node.js addon that allows you to call the `add` function directly from JavaScript:
+Running `napi-stdlib-cli` will generate a Node.js addon that allows you to call the `add` function directly from JavaScript:

 ```javascript
 const addon = require('./addon.node');